openhab/openhab-addons/bundles/org.openhab.binding.modbus.studer/README.md

 #### VarioString

-All channels readed for a VarioString device
+All channels read for a VarioString device

 | Channel                 | Type                     | Description                                   |
 | ----------------------- | ------------------------ | --------------------------------------------- |